-Statistics 123a, Introduction to Statistical Methods and Probabilistic
+Statistics 123a, Introduction to Statistical Methods and Probabilistic Reasoning

 Cross-listing: Statistics 523a